-Sunak’s Spending Spree: Engine MHP Budget 2020 panel
+Sunak’s Spending Spree: MHP Mischief Budget 2020 panel

-MHP Public Affairs, Account Director, Natasha Egan-Sjodin reflects on the 2020 Budget
+MHP Mischief Public Affairs, Account Director, Natasha Egan-Sjodin reflects on the 2020 Budget

 Yesterday’s Budget demonstrated a marked change in approach to Government spending, with new Chancellor Rishi Sunak seemingly “ripping up” the fiscal rule book to provide additional funding and investment for public services and infrastructure development.
 Perhaps acknowledging that many on both sides of the House – and beyond the halls of Westminster – think the decade of austerity went a bit far, the shift in approach to spending was noticeable and seems to have gone down well with political parties, pundits and the public alike.

 Clearly, this was a Budget heavily influenced by the impact of the COVID-19, with a number of measures specifically focused on mitigating its effect.
 The view from the panel, then, was that the Spending Review would provide greater insight in to whether the fiscal rules have been fundamentally changed in the longer term.
 Climate change and social were noticeably absent from yesterday’s Budget and will need to be addressed in the Autumn.
 In Katy’s words: “all eyes will be on Autumn”.

 Beyond the measures to mitigate the economic impact of Coronavirus, the main takeaway was the bending of fiscal rules to find money which had seemingly previously alluded the Conservative Party; their own magic money tree.
 But as Matthew Elliott noted, this fundamental shift in spending habits has been broadly welcomed, and this is appearing to be driven by how the money is being spent.
 The big difference between new borrowing under the Conservative Government is its to be spent on infrastructure, whereas in the Blair and Brown years, borrowing was for day-to-day spending.